viamrobotics/docs/docs/architecture/_index.md

 A _service_ is a software package that makes it easier to add complex capabilities such as motion planning or object detection to your machine.

-Viam has many built-in components and services that run locally within `viam-server`.
+Viam has many built-in components and services that run within `viam-server`.

-A _modular resource_ is a custom component or service, not built into Viam but rather provided by a _module_ that you or another user have created.
+A _modular resource_ is a custom component or service, not built into `viam-server` but rather provided by a _module_ that you or another user have created.
 A module runs in parallel to `viam-server` on your machine, communicating over UNIX sockets, and `viam-server` manages its lifecycle.

 {{<imgproc src="/viam/machine-components.png" resize="x1100" declaredimensions=true alt="Machine structure" style="max-width:600px" >}}